-- 4.9 The Council's General Reserve position was last reported to Cabinet on 23 November 2023, as part of the Performance Monitoring and Budget Monitoring/Forecast Outturn 2023-24 as at Quarter 2 (30 September 2023) Report.
+- 3.9 Before 2024-25 budget setting, the Council's General Reserve position was last reported to Cabinet on 23 November 2023, as part of the Performance Monitoring and Budget Monitoring/Forecast Outturn 2023-24 as at Quarter 2 (30 September 2023) Report.
+General Reserve projections have been updated as part of the updated Five Year Financial Plan 2024-25 to 2028-29, which is included in the Revenue Budget Report 2024-25, also for consideration at this Council meeting.
 As at 31 December 2023, the balance on the General Reserve is £28m.
 The level of the General Reserve is forecast to be around £25m over the period of the FYFP.
 In the Audit Commission's 'Striking a Balance' report published in 2012, the majority of Chief Finance Officers at the national level regarded an amount of between three and five per cent of councils' net spending as a prudent level for risk-based reserves.
-Over the medium term the Council's forecast figure is between 3.2% and 3.5%. - 4.10 There is no planned further call on the Council's General Reserve forecast balance of £25m, either to meet 2023-24 revenue budget overspends as currently forecast, or for one-off support for the Revenue Budget in 2024-25.
-It is anticipated that these will be met using Earmarked Reserves releases (which will initially be released back to the General Reserve) and Earmarked Reserves as set out in paragraphs 4.21, 4.24 and 4.27.
+Over the medium term the Council's forecast figure is between 3.2% and 3.5%. - 3.10 There is no planned further call on the Council's General Reserve forecast balance of £25m, either to meet 2023-24 revenue budget overspends as currently forecast, or for one-off support for the Revenue Budget in 2024-25.
+It is anticipated that these will be met using Earmarked Reserves releases (which will initially be released back to the General Reserve) and Earmarked Reserves as set out in paragraphs 3.21, 3.24 and 3.27.
 However, any overspends in services over and above those currently projected would see the General Reserve balance fall below £25m, once the reserves available for budget management have been depleted.